Nationwide Delivery Fast and reliable nationwide delivery on all of our bonsai products.

 Bonsai Potting & Repotting

-We’re here to help you take care of your bonsai through expert advice – here’s how to properly pot your bonsai!
+Welcome to our care guide on potting bonsai.
+We’re here to help you take care of your bonsai through expert advice.
+Find out how to repot a bonsai below!

 Bonsai Potting & Repotting Guide

-Potting and repotting your bonsai tree is a relatively simple process, but the main question beginners tend to ask is how do you know if it needs repotting?
-While this may seem like an obvious question, you shouldn’t just take the appearance of the bonsai as a yes or not.
-To be able to determine if you need to repot your bonsai tree, take the tree out of the pot and be very gentle.
+To be able to determine if you need to repot your bonsai tree, take the tree out of the pot.
+Be very gentle when doing that as bonsai are delicate.
 If you can see that there is still some soil left and the root has not filled the pot, it’s not ready to be repotted.

-To help you with the process of potting your bonsai tree, whether you’ve just bought a new one, or you’ve had one for a while, we’ve answered some of the most common FAQs surrounding bonsai potting and repotting.
+To help you with the process of potting your bonsai tree, whether you’ve just bought a new one, or you’ve had one for a while, we’ve written a guide you can follow when repotting your bonsai trees.

-As a brief guide into repotting your bonsai, you need to take the bonsai out of it’s existing pot.
-There is a particular way to do this, and you don’t just grab it and pull!
+To move your bonsai into a new pot, first you need to take it out of the old one.
+There is a particular way of doing this, you don’t just grab it and pull!
 You need to tease out the roots from the bottom and the sides.
-If you have a root hook to hand, excellent.
-If you don’t, it might be time to invest in one as it’s an extremely beneficial tool that will help you out considerably.
+A root hook would be very useful for this task.
+If you don’t have one, it might be time to invest in one as it’s an extremely beneficial tool that will help you out considerably.

-- To stop bugs and pests getting into your pot, you can cover the drainage holes with mesh.
-In addition, it also stops the soil washing out immediately after you water it.
+- To stop bugs and pests from getting into your pot, you can cover the drainage holes with mesh.
+Additionally, this also stops the soil from washing out after you water your tree.

 - Get your bonsai soil and place a generous but even layer at the bottom of the pot.

-- Gently water your bonsai tree with a watering can until you see water come out of the drainage holes located the bottom
+- Gently water your bonsai tree with a watering can until you see water come out of the drainage holes at the bottom of the pot.

 You’re all done!